 Go on a cerebral journey together with the American crime drama about the FBI’s real-life serial killer unit in the 1970s, Mind Hunter.
 OMG, you’re both true crime fanatics?
 Guess there will be a lot of Netflix and Chill in your future, you creepy nasties.

 Laughter is an aphrodisiac.
 Even if you have trouble bonding over every show on Netflix, The Office is your neutral Switzerland.
 It’s easy to get lost in this show, meaning you’ll log quality face time together.
 The show also reminds you to take your shot and go for it, according to Wayne Gretzky, and according to Michael Scott.
+What it now, because the show is officially leaving Netflix in 2021.

 You might be wondering how a former Lifetime show about a handsome albeit murdering stalker would be great for Netflix and Chill.
 Well, it’s funny, full of sex appeal, and might make you more cautious about each other — in a good way.
 Moving slowly isn’t bad and being intentional about the people you let into your life is smart.
 Penn Badgley’s character could also make you look like a more sane, attractive option than their ex.
 You is, lastly, a show out of left field that you’ve both probably never watched.
 However, it’s good and will send you throwing popcorn at the screen in awe.
 Yes, Netflix, we’re still watching.